ChavisManzoniLab/MarsCell/README.md

 # Methodology

 ## Description
+CACAO is an AI-based workflow for automated cell detection and quantification on confocal images.

-This workflow is based on TAPAS, an ImageJ plugin, completed with Cellpose, an automatic cell-segmentation tool, and a Jupyter Notebook to ensure accessibility of the workflow.
-TAPAS allows the user to create a personalized image analysis pipeline by linking script modules.
-Each module performs a simple process and is assembled in a simple text file.
+It is based on TAPAS, an ImageJ plugin, completed with Cellpose, an automatic cell-segmentation tool, and a Jupyter Notebook to ensure accessibility to everyone.

 ## Step by Step Process